TheJupiterDev/mDirt/README.md

 A tool for easily creating custom features using Minecraft Datapacks.
 **Only Supported for 1.21.3 and up!
 No previous versions will be added!**

-### Note on new updates:
-Updates are on hold for the moment as I need to work on other projects.
-Updates will return sometime TM

 ![alt text](https://github.com/TheJupiterDev/Blockker/blob/main/lib/2024-10-24_16.08.13.png)
 ![alt text](https://github.com/TheJupiterDev/Blockker/blob/main/lib/2024-10-24_16.08.35.png)
 ![alt text](https://github.com/TheJupiterDev/mDirt/blob/main/lib/ui.png)